Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Discussion

 \section{Discussion}

 Oscillatory activity is a naturally emerging phenomenon in spiking neuronal networks.
 As it is well-known that background input increases the variability of neuronal firing, oscillatory background implies oscillatory variability.
-In the context of ensemble theory, this creates an immediate link to the notion of temperature.
+In the context of ensemble theory, this creates a direct link to the notion of temperature.
 We have shown that the level of background input determines the sampling temperature in networks of LIF neurons and demonstrated that this effect leads to functional advantages in sampling networks when oscillatory background input is present.
-This holds in the case of current-based synaptic interactions, for which we have presented an analytical treatment of cortical oscillations as tempering, as well as for conductance-based synaptic interactions, where we have studied a broad range of physiologically relevant parameters in computer simulations.
+This finding holds in the case of current-based synaptic interactions, for which we have presented an analytical treatment of cortical oscillations as tempering, as well as for conductance-based synaptic interactions, for which we have studied a broad range of physiologically relevant parameters in computer simulations.
+We have furthermore shown that oscillations improve sampling from the distribution represented by the network (i.e., a prior distribution, see \Cref{fig:norb} and \labelcref{fig:mnist}) as well as for dealing with uncertainty evoked by input (i.e., posterior distributions, see \Cref{fig:coba_task} and \labelsuppfig{fig:clamp}).
 Our results suggest that the ubiquity of oscillations in human and animal brains provides a clear benefit for behaviorally relevant computations, which is elucidated by considering the analogy to simulated tempering.

 \paragraph{Related theoretical work}